pg8wood/website/public_html/blog/content/blog/posts/blog-ci-cd.md

 ```

 This workflow does a few things:
-1. It will run every time a commit is pushed to the `main` branch
+1. It will run every time a commit is pushed to the `main` branch.
 2. It contains one job called `build`.
-3. The `build` job contains one step, `Run Hugo` which uses a GitHub Action called [ssh-action](https://github.com/appleboy/ssh-action) to SSH to the server hosting my blog.
+3. The `build` job contains one step, `Run Hugo` which uses a GitHub Action called [ssh-action](https://github.com/appleboy/ssh-action) to SSH to the server hosting the blog.
-4. Once connected, the `ssh-action` executes my build script on my web server which pulls the changes from GitHub and runs `hugo` to rebuild the blog.
+4. Once connected, the `ssh-action` step executes the build script on the web server which pulls the changes from GitHub and runs `hugo` to rebuild the blog.
-5. It keeps data like my `${{ secrets.password }}` safe by [encrypting](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) my sensitive info and passing it as environment variables.
+5. It keeps data like the `${{ secrets.USERNAME }}` safe by [encrypting](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) my sensitive info and passing it as environment variables.

+### Set up Environment Variables
+Go to your repository > Settings > Secrets and add your environment variables:
+- `secrets.HOST` - your machine's hostname.
+- `secrets.USERNAME` - the username with which to build your Blog.
+- `secrets.KEY` - that user's SSH private key.
+- `secrets.PORT` - your machine's SSH port.
+If you don't know this, it's probably [22](https://www.ssh.com/ssh/port0).
+- `secrets.HUGO_DIR` - the directory in which your blog lives.

+### Final steps
+Make sure `deploy.yml` is committed and pushed to the `main` branch, or else GitHub won't start running your workflow just yet.

 That's it!
-With just 24 lines of YAML, GitHub will build and deploy my site every time I push to the main branch.
+With just a few lines of YAML, GitHub will build and deploy your blog every time you push to the main branch.
 If any problems occur on the remote machine, the `ssh-action` reports a failure back to GitHub, and the build in the GitHub Actions tab is marked as failed.